angellutz/SeedBruteforce/README.md

 ---------------------------------------------------------------------------------------------------------------

-● You cannot run the bot using the .py code from this repository.
+● You cannot run the software using the .py code from this repository.
 This requires the full version of the software. ❗

-● DM me from Telegram (https://t.me/angellutz1) if you want to buy full version of the software. 📭
+● DM me from Telegram (https://t.me/angellutz1) if you want to buy the full software version. 📭

 ● Prices are negotiable. 👍